 NOTE: Oil based soaps and cleaners are not recommended.
 No abrasive cleaners or alcohol cleansers should be used.
-If other cleaner solutions are used, we recommend trying a spot in an inconspicuous area.
+If other cleaner solutions are used, first try on a spot in an inconspicuous area.

 Sofa and Dinette

 Always use seatbelts if sitting in the sofa or dinette while the motorhome is in transit